ekaterinadvolkova/VK-Super-App-Kit/README.md

 ## Solution
 * Since the task did not mention the meaning of MVP, I assume it is a **Minimum Viable Product**
-* The test data is generated in JSON format
+* Generate random data in JSON format
+* Upload JSON to a project
+* Decode JSON
+* Update the UI asynchronously

+## Technologies used
+* Cocoa Pods
+* UIView
+* Protocols etc.

+## Screens on the test device